iallfem13/wiki-summarizer/README.md

 docker-compose build
 docker-compose up -d
 ```

+# Website
+If nginx/Docker configuration unchanged, you can load the website at `http://summarizer.local:8080/summarize`

-`Note`: You can see an architecture diagram under Docs/
+`Note`: You can see an architecture diagram under Docs/system_architecture.svg

 # License
 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute it as needed.